 How can schools prevent and respond to bullying in their community?

-School wide bullying prevention programs can be effective for reducing and preventing bullying behaviours and victimisation.
+School wide bullying prevention programs can be effective for reducing and preventing bullying behaviours and victimisation, and improving school climate.
 The NSW Government Centre for Education Statistics and Evaluation conducted a review of the literature, and identified some of the common elements of effective anti bullying programs in schools:

 - A holistic, whole-school approach: The research suggests that the most effective programs are those that involve all members of the school community, including parents and carers, and foster a culture of student wellbeing, positive relationships and a norm of diversity and inclusion.
 An anti bullying policy is important for developing a shared understanding of the school’s response to bullying, including clear reporting procedures.

-- Education about appropriate responses to bullying: According to Bullying.
-No Way!, peer bystanders are present in 85% of bullying interactions and play an important role in the bullying process.
+- Education about appropriate responses to bullying: Research has shown that peer bystanders play an important role in the bullying process.
 Anti bullying programs are enhanced by emphasising how bystanders can stop bullying and their role in creating a safer and more positive school climate.
 Programs should target the group dynamics of bullying behaviour by encouraging positive and active bystander behaviour (or ‘upstander’ behaviour).
 Bystander training interventions, peer support programs and the analysis of bullying scenarios can help raise awareness of the role of bystanders and provide safe strategies to intervene and support those who are victimised.

 - Support and professional development for school staff: Teacher and staff training is an important component of effective anti bullying programs.
 Ongoing professional learning should be provided to pre-service and in-service teachers, to help build their capacity and confidence in responding to bullying and cyberbullying incidents, and develop their understanding of the factors contributing to bullying in Australian schools.